Libensemble/libensemble/docs/dev_guide/release_management/release_platforms/rel_spack.rst

     git reset --hard upstream/develop

-(Optional) You may want to update your forked (origin) repo on github at this point.
+(Optional) You may want to update your forked (origin) repo on GitHub at this point.
 This may requires a forced push::

     git push origin develop --force